junxit/us-congress-bills-115/metadata.md

 - 2018-05-15 — Introduced in Senate
 - 2018-05-15 — Read twice and referred to the Committee on Commerce, Science, and Transportation.
+- 2018-05-17 — Referred to the Committee on Commerce, Science, and Transportation.
+- 2018-05-17 — Senate amendment submitted
+- 2018-05-22 — Committee on Commerce, Science, and Transportation.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2018-06-27 — Committee on Commerce, Science, and Transportation.
+Reported by Senator Thune with an amendment in the nature of a substitute.
+With written report No. 115-285.
+- 2018-06-27 — Committee on Commerce, Science, and Transportation.
+Reported by Senator Thune with an amendment in the nature of a substitute.
+With written report No. 115-285.
+- 2018-06-27 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 490.